sparkfabrik/company-playbook/content/organization/roles-accountabilities.md

 ### Respecting you colleagues

 Be friendly.
-Keep in mind that we share the same goal but everybody may have different way to achieve it.
-Always presume everybody il well-meaning and help her to improve.
-Don't waste others time: be timely at meetings, point out when other forget something and state your requirements or needs in a clear way so other should not try to figure out what you mean.
+Keep in mind that we share the same goal but everybody may have different ways to achieve it.
+Always presume everybody is well-meaning and help them to improve.
+Don't waste other people's time: be timely at meetings, point out when others forget something and state your requirements or needs in a clear way so others shouldn't try to figure out what you mean.

 ### Supporting your colleagues